mvolkmann/blog/src/lua.md

   -- from `defaults` to `metatable` and remove them from `defaults`. for k, v in pairs(defaults) do
-    -- This tests whether `k` begins with two underscores.
+    -- This tests whether `k` begins with two underscores. if k:startsWith("__") then
-    -- 1 is the index at which to start the search.
-    -- true turns of regular expressions.
-    if k:startsWith("__") then
       metatable[k] = v
       defaults[k] = nil